xzYue/odoo/doc/howtos/web.rst

 the action manager looks up client action handlers when it needs to execute one.
-The first parameter of :class:`~openerp.web.Registry.add` is the name (tag) of the client action, and the second parameter is the path to the widget from the Odoo web client root.
+The first parameter of :class:`~openerp.web.Registry.add` is the name (tag) of the client action, and the second parameter is the path to the widget from the Modoo web client root.

 When a client action must be executed, the action manager looks up its tag in the registry, walks the specified path and displays the widget it finds at